|July||Organized under Colonel Arthur Campbell Cummings.

 Captain Philip T. Grace of Company A was promoted to major.

 The regiment, down to about 150 in strength, was lightly engaged on the 29th.
 On the 30th the morning was quiet, but in the afternoon three heavy Federal attacks were driven back.
 The regiment lost 33 killed and 81 wounded in the three days fighting.
-Colonel Baylor was killed in the afternoon fighting, and Colonel Grigsby of the 27th Virginia took command of the brigade.
+Colonel Grigsby of the 27th Virginia took command of the brigade after Colonel Baylor was killed in the afternoon fighting.
 Many of the men ran out of ammunition and defended the position with bayonets or thrown rocks until Longstreet’s assault saved the line from collapse.
 The total casualties for the three days of fighting were 17 killed and 90 wounded.

 Battle of Chantilly